Teacher & Student Engagement:

 Let’s talk about teacher and student engagement.

-This is an important topic because there is a tendency for us to be deceived by our intuitions about it.
+This is an important topic because there is a tendency for our intuitions to deceive us about how engaged others are.

 As educators or leaders we look out on the folks we are attempting to engage with and we presume that we can accurately gauge the impact we are having.